 Each country in the world has its official language that depicts its identity.
-You will be surprised to know that Switzerland is a country that has declared four languages as its official languages and speakers of these languages are spread all around the country.
+Unlike most countries having a single official language, Switzerland has declared four languages as its official languages.
+The speakers of these languages are present all around the country.
 People from different ethnicities live there.
-This is why Switzerland is also called a melting pot.
-It is obvious that when people from different nationalities mingle with each other, they promote different languages.
-Declaring the four languages as their official language is seen as a step towards promoting and preserving the languages.
+This is why Switzerland has earned the reputation of being a melting pot.
+Since people from different nationalities coexist here, they promote different languages when they mingle with each other.

-Let’s have a Look at the Languages that People Living in Switzerland Speak.
+Let’s have a Look at the Languages that People Living in Switzerland Speak:

 Table of Content